Unprecedented Mass Bleaching Drains Life From Australian Reef - UrduPoint

 "It's just shocking.
 When we take a national snapshot, it's extremely concerning."

-The Great Barrier Reef, a popular tourist drawcard, has suffered five mass bleachings over the past eight years.
+The Great Barrier Reef, a popular tourist attraction, has suffered five mass bleachings over the past eight years.

 Quigley said the extent of damage on the Great Barrier Reef was not currently widespread enough to be considered "mass bleaching".